 Covid-19 teaching plan

-To learn more about UniGe's arrangements for the second semester, please read the dedicated news carefully.
+To learn more about current UniGe arrangements, please read the dedicated news carefully.

-This page reports some useful information on UniGe's teaching activities in the first semester of the a.y.
-2020/21.
+This page reports some useful information on UniGe's teaching activities.

 Teaching may happen in three possible ways: